albeRoss/kafkapipeline/README.md

 - Java JRE (version >=1.8)
 - Kafka (version >= 2.12-2.31)

-### Installing
+### Configurations
-- choose the pipeline and change *config.properties*
+In [config.properties](resources/config.properties) you must specify
+- pipeline.length
+- replication.factor

+Then, you must add a configuration for each stage of the pipeline.
+This configuration is identified by the following two
+parameters:
-- compile local jar
+- processors.at.<num>
-- compile remote jar
+- function.at.<num>

+each

 ## Deployment